 - A Comprehensive Digestive Stool Analysis (CDSA) or microbiome mapping.

 This is a stool test that looks at many things that might affect your digestive system, leading to constipation.
 It looks at –

 - Your microbiome, to see if the ‘ecosystem’ is balanced – whether there is an overgrowth of pathological bacteria or yeast or a lack of good bacteria

 - If you might have any parasites or worms

 - It tests for inflammatory and immune markers

-- Short Chain Fatty Acids – if there is enough of these or an imbalance
+- Short Chain Fatty Acids – checking if your levels are sufficient

 - Intestinal permeability – you might know this as ‘leaky gut’, measuring zonulin

 A SIBO test is checking to see if you have an overgrowth of bacteria that produce hydrogen or methane in your small intestine.
-If you have an overgrowth of methanogens it’s likely you will experience constipation and so dealing with this will help get rid of your constipation.
+If you have an overgrowth of methanogens it’s likely you will experience constipation and so dealing with this will help reduce the chance of you being constipated.

 You may have other symptoms that indicate that you have a slow thyroid.
-So a blood test looking at thyroid function would be indicated.
+So a blood test looking at thyroid function would be indicated in this case.